JeneLitsch/Litan/doc/language/Conversion.md

 ## Any

-Any type can be used as a value of type any.
+All types can be used as a value of type any.

 ## Integral